A new ERA for research and innovation

 ERRIN's recommendations on the future of the European Research Area

 In February 2021, the European Commission launched the ERA Forum for Transition to prepare the governance framework of the new ERA together with Member States.
 Tied to the Forum is an informal expert group, which will provide recommendations on the ERA governance framework, develop the first ERA policy agenda and provide input on a new annual ERA scoreboard to monitor progress.

 As a first action, the Forum adopted a Pact for Research and Innovation in Europe with the objective to reinforce the commitment to shared policies and principles as well as making the ERA governance process more effective and impactful.
 The Pact sets the direction for national and EU research and innovation policy for the next decade.

 ERRIN has taken an active role in the Stakeholder Group of the ERA Forum for Transition.
 In this context, we highlight three key principles that would strengthen and make the ERA more impactful: broadening the scope by explicitly including innovation; integrating a place-based research and innovation ecosystem approach; and applying a truly multi-level governance model where the regional and local levels are included.
 Learn more in this input paper from May 2021.

-ERRIN has been particularly interested in a policy action and a pilot project dedicated to the ERA Hubs concept and roll out.
+ERRIN has been particularly interested in policy action 15 and a pilot project dedicated to the ERA Hubs concept and rollout.
 Together with the Committee of the Regions, we are calling for a working group to further elaborate the ERA Hubs concept.
 The ERA Hub proposal provides an opportunity to bring the ecosystem perspective to the ERA to map existing initiatives, structures and networks; create a better understanding of the local and regional research and innovation ecosystems; and identify gaps and areas where further support should be provided to ecosystems.
 Read our input paper on the ERA Hubs roll-out from October 2021.

 ERA Policy Agenda 2022-2024